RussHR/houses/README.md

 ## Are React Hooks the future?

 Possibly, though this is the first time I've used them to build a project.
 I like that they can make files shorter, but I don't necessarily think the code becomes more readable.
-It's harder to keep track of what exactly the state is, and support for hooks via other tools, like React Developer Tools, is still lacking.
+It's harder to keep track of what exactly the state is, and support for hooks with other tools, like React Developer Tools, is still lacking.

 ## Things I would do with more time: